Email Tutorial | Free Email Tutorials

 The difference with this approach is that Outlook 2007 will automatically populate the appointment (event) date with today's date: you just need to manually pick the actual date/time you want.
 Everything else is exactly as outlined above.

-Customize your default reminder settings in Outlook 2007
+Customize default reminder settings

 As we mentioned earlier, Outlook 2007 will automatically use your default reminder settings for any new event you create with a reminder.
 If you always pick the same reminder time span, changing the Outlook default will save you quite a few clicks in the future!